 Our Parenthood & Childcare Policy emphasises inclusiveness, diversity, equity and belongingness.
 The policy recognises parenthood as not just a break from service but an important phase of life.
 It aims at providing equitable workplace support to all parents irrespective of their gender or sexual orientation through inclusive childcare.
 As part of this policy, we have introduced various industry leading practices in the Company.
-These

-Policy announcement for single parents and LGBTQIA+ include flexible working hours for expecting mothers, sabbatical leave with an option for flexible working hours and career assurance that protects performance ratings during maternity leave.
+These include flexible working hours for expecting mothers, sabbatical leave with an option for flexible working hours and career assurance that protects performance ratings during maternity leave.
 Other key practices include adoption leave to new parents including LGBTQIA+ and single parents, maternity leave and paternity leave, medical insurance coverage and crèche facility at each location.